TySkby/BernEventSync/README.md

 ## Other uses:
 - If you are maintaining a Google Calendar for a grassroots organization, it may be useful to run `sync.py` as a cron job (every 24 hours) to keep your organization's calendar up-to-date.

+## Known issues/caveats:
+- The JSON event data retrieved from go.berniesanders.com contain a non-standard timezone abbreviation (eg. "PDT" for Pacific Daylight-Savings Time) which is incompatible with Google Calendar's requirements that IANA timezone identifiers (eg. "America/Los_Angeles") be used.
+Any suggestions or solutions would be most welcome!
+- ???
+Open an issue if you find one (or better yet, fork and submit a pull request)